statds/practicing-git-ConnorLin9/learningGit.md

 Adding new lines
-Tiping this wrong and fyxing it
+Typing this wrong and fixing it